Leading with Law and Conscience: The Journey of Amit K Vyas

 Early Life, Education, and Career Journey

-My inherent passion for pursuing a career in law came to the fore during my graduation days (B.Com) from Delhi University way back in 1986.
-In those days, I was fond of reading reports on legal cases published in newspapers and keeping cuttings for my personal records.
-Even while watching movies, I used to get fascinated by scenes involving court proceedings and lawyerly combat.
-Even today, I remember each of those cases that I had read during those days (40 years back).
+Amit’s inherent passion for pursuing a career in law came to the fore during his graduation days in B.Com at Delhi University in 1986.
+During those years, he was fond of reading reports on legal cases published in newspapers and keeping cuttings for his personal records.
+Even while watching movies, he found himself fascinated by scenes involving court proceedings and lawyerly combat.
+Even today, he remembers the cases he had read during those days, nearly four decades later.

-During the final year of my B.Com, while all my friends dreamt of becoming Chartered Accountants (CAs) and Cost Accountants (CWAs), I always aspired to become a Company Secretary with a legal qualification and be recognized as a top corporate lawyer.
-This was way back in 1987, when CS as a profession was not so well established and Company Secretaries were still not treated at par with Chartered Accountants by corporates in those days.
-I never did well in Maths and Accounts, and hence the typical “calculative figure work” was beyond my domain, whereas my drafting skills and ability to express logical arguments on subjects of social or other interest were my forte.
+During the final year of his B.Com, while many of his friends dreamt of becoming Chartered Accountants and Cost Accountants, Amit always aspired to become a Company Secretary with a legal qualification and be recognized as a top corporate lawyer.
+This was back in 1987, when the Company Secretary profession was not yet well established and Company Secretaries were still not treated at par with Chartered Accountants by corporates.
+He never did well in Maths and Accounts, and the typical calculative figure work was beyond his domain, whereas drafting skills and the ability to express logical arguments on matters of social and professional interest were his strengths.

-After my B.Com, I pursued CS and LLB (from Delhi University) and completed both courses simultaneously.
-I must admit these were the most exciting times of my life, as I enjoyed attending classes, arguing with professors, participating in debates on controversial subjects, and writing small articles on the latest legal issues.
+After completing B.Com, he pursued CS and LL.B. from Delhi University and completed both courses simultaneously.
+He considers those years among the most exciting times of his life, as he enjoyed attending classes, arguing with professors, participating in debates on controversial subjects, and writing short articles on the latest legal issues.

-While studying for CS, I thoroughly enjoyed Company Law, the Capital Issues Control Act (now SEBI), Consumer Protection, and MRTP (presently the Competition Act).
+While studying for CS, he thoroughly enjoyed subjects such as Company Law, the Capital Issues Control Act now under SEBI, Consumer Protection, and MRTP, presently known as the Competition Act.

-Thus, I have been a Company Secretary and a lawyer by choice and not by accident.
+Thus, Amit became a Company Secretary and a lawyer by choice and not by accident.

-My approach from day one (way back in 1992, when I started my career as a Management Trainee) has been to contribute to an organization as a Company Secretary as well as a legal functionary, instead of confining myself exclusively to either the CS role or the corporate lawyer role.
-This is where the value addition to the Board, and consequently to the business, gets recognized.
+From day one, back in 1992 when he started his career as a Management Trainee, his approach has been to contribute to an organization both as a Company Secretary and a legal functionary, instead of confining himself exclusively to either the CS role or the corporate lawyer role.
+In his view, this is where value addition to the Board, and consequently to the business, gets recognized.

-My areas of exposure evolved as I progressed through the organizations I worked with, facing varied experiences and challenges posed by the respective businesses.
-It has been a very tough journey, having combatted toxic work environments, hostile superiors, and professional animosity displayed by CFOs and other finance professionals who treated a CS as an inferior being, a cost centre, and a back-office function.
-As a legal functionary, I was often confronted with mindsets that referred to the legal functionary as “a business-averse professional and a stumbling block capable of raising only objections.”
+His areas of exposure evolved as he progressed through the organizations he worked with, facing varied experiences and challenges posed by each business.
+It has been a tough journey, marked by toxic work environments, hostile superiors, and professional animosity from CFOs and other finance professionals who often treated a Company Secretary as an inferior being, a cost centre, and a back-office function.
+As a legal functionary, he was often confronted with mindsets that saw the legal professional as business-averse and merely capable of raising objections.

 Current Role and Professional Focus